fnca-open-standards/ticket/Open-Ticket-Specification.md

 Each section below includes a description of what that section contains, followed by a sample in JSON format.
 Finally, each field in the section is described along with its data type and maximum length (for strings).

+# Requirement Levels

+The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this specification are to be interpreted as described in RFC 2119 and RFC 8174 when, and only when, they appear in all capitals.

+# Required and Optional Fields

+Each field in this specification is marked as either required or optional.

+## Required Fields

+- A required field MUST be present in the document and MUST NOT be null.
+- A required String or Text field that has no applicable value MUST be sent as an empty string (for example, "addressPrefix": "").
+Receivers MUST treat an empty string as "no value" and MUST NOT reject it.
+- A required Boolean, Integer, Float, or DateTime field MUST contain a valid value of that type.
+Empty strings and placeholder values are not permitted.
+- A required array MUST be present.
+If it has no entries, it MUST be sent as an empty array ([]).
+Where a section requires a minimum number of entries (for example, at least one excavator contact), that minimum is stated in the section.
+- A required object (section) MUST be present.

+## Optional Fields

+- An optional field MAY be omitted or sent as null.
+Receivers MUST treat an omitted field and a null field identically.
+- Senders SHOULD send null, rather than an empty string, for an optional String or Text field with no value.
+Receivers SHOULD accept an empty string in an optional field and treat it as null.
+- An optional array with no entries MAY be omitted, sent as null, or sent as an empty array ([]).
+Receivers MUST treat all three identically.
+- For optional Boolean fields, null means "not specified" and is distinct from false.
+For example, an isTest value of null indicates the sending system does not implement test tickets, while false positively identifies a production ticket.

+## Custom Fields

+The properties of a custom field (fieldName, displayName, type, value, and max) follow the rules above, with one exception: value is required but MAY be null, indicating the field has no value on this ticket.
+This allows a center to send its complete set of fields for a ticket type even when some are not populated.

+## Validation

+- A required field that is missing or null MUST be reported as MISSING_REQUIRED_FIELD, except for custom field value as described above.
+- A required non-string field sent as an empty string MUST be reported as INVALID_DATA_TYPE.

+# Compatibility

+- Receivers MUST accept any 1.x formatVersion and MUST ignore fields they do not recognize.
+Receivers MAY log unrecognized fields, but MUST NOT reject a ticket because of them.
+- Minor versions (1.x) will only add optional fields.
+Changes that remove fields, rename fields, or change a field's type or requirement level require a new major version.

 ## Data Types